 Quality assurance was a vital part of the project and posed an extra challenge – The ID Co. requested a particular tool set for this purpose.
 We used xUnit, FakeItEasy and Polly library, to ensure flawless operation of such features as `retry`.

-Technologies and solutions for The ID Co.
+at The ID Co.

 Ready to make your mark with a robust API?